-§301-51.6 May I use the Government contractor-issued travel charge card for purposes other than those associated with official travel?
+§301-51.6 For what purposes may I use the Government contractor-issued travel charge card while on official travel?

-No, the Government contractor-issued travel charge card may be used only for official travel related expenses.
+You are required to use the Government contractor-issued travel charge card for expenses directly related to your official travel.

-§301-51.7 What are the consequences of using the Government contractor-issued travel charge card for non-official travel purposes?
+§301-51.7 May I use the Government contractor-issued travel charge card for personal reasons while on official travel?

-If you use the Government contractor-issued travel charge card for purposes other than official travel, your agency may take appropriate disciplinary action.
+No, you may not use the Government contractor-issued travel charge card for personal reasons while on official travel.